Abnormal Hair Growth

 The cause of hypertrichosis is unknown.
-It is believed that congenital hypertrichosis is a genetic disorder that is inherited or occurs as a result of a spontaneous mutation.
+It is believed that congenital hypertrichosis is an inherited genetic disorder that occurs due to a spontaneous mutation.

-This hair growth, also known as malignant, is often limited to the face with long, silky hair visible on the nose and eyelids, sites that are normally hairless.
+This hair growth, also known as malignant, is often limited to the face with long, silky hair visible on the nose and eyelids, usually hairless sites.

-It is not known why a cancer causes this excessive hair growth.
+It is not known why cancer causes this excessive hair growth.

 Generalized acquired hypertrichosis may be associated with: